 Master of Arts in Instructional Leadership

 This degree is designed specifically for the candidate who wishes to work in a leadership position that does not require principal certification.
-These leadership positions include, but or not limited to, positions in schools, agencies, businesses, or organizations.
-This degree emphasizes research.
-Candidates participating in this degree program will complete a thesis as part of the requirements for graduation.
+These leadership positions typically include positions in educational organizations.
+This Masters of Arts degree emphasizes research.
+Candidates participating in this degree program will complete a Thesis as part of the requirements for graduation.
 This degree requires completion of thirty hours of graduate credit.
 A comprehensive examination is required during the final semester of coursework.
 The degree plan originates in the Department of Educational Leadership.

 Candidates seeking admission to a graduate program in the Department of Educational Leadership must meet the basic requirements of Graduate Admissions specified in the Admission section of this catalog.
-Please, contact the Department of Educational Leadership and Counseling for additional requirements: Box 2119, Huntsville, Texas, 77341 or by phone (936) 294-1147 or email email@example.com.
+Please, contact the Department of Educational Leadership for additional requirements: (936) 294-1147.

 - Graduate Admissions Application